chaitanyagupta/zorm/README.md

 ;   ORGANIZATION-ID                = 1
 ;   NAME                           = "acme"
 ;   CREATED-ON                     = 3767817600
+;   ADDRESS                        = NIL
 ```

-Here we did not provide `ORGANIZATION-ID` and `CREATED-ON`, however `INSERT-DAO`
+Here we did not provide `ORGANIZATION-ID`, `ADDRESS` and `CREATED-ON`, however
-still works: it fetches the default value assigned to their respective columns
+`INSERT-DAO` still works: it fetches the default value assigned to their
-by the database, and sets those values in the relevant slots.
-This behaviour is,
+respective columns by the database, and sets those values in the relevant
-in fact, required when you have a primary key column with a `serial` type.
+slots.
+This behaviour is, in fact, required when you have a primary key column
+with a `serial` type.

 (Note that `DESCRIBE` also outputs a couple of book-keeping slots, however we
 have snipped them here.
 Their names are internal to the `ZORM` package so they